 - Flanderization: Much like in the original series, his arrogance and ego keep increasing to the point that he shifts from the badass killer of Freeza's entire army to a Psychopathic Manchild.Vegeta: I AM THE HYPE!

 - For the Evulz: The reason he wants to kill Santa in Plan to Eradicate Christmas.

 - Freak Out: When he discovers that Gohan stole the dragon ball he hid underwater, he absolutely loses it.
 He bursts from the water screaming bloody murder, so loudly that it breaks the laws of physics.
 When we next see him, his eyes are bloodshot, he's talking in Hulk Speak, his perception of color keeps changing, and he's shouting at Ghost Nappa.
 In the Kai version his scream is loud enough that it causes your flash player to crash, and then shatters the flash player itself.
 It's so loud, it could be heard on Earth 20 years later, with Trunks hearing it as Bulma prepares the time machine.
 Becomes a Brick Joke in History of Trunks, where you can hear the scream in the background during the same scene.

 - Freudian Excuse: Well, his planet and his entire race was blown up and he's enslaved to the one who did it, but according to him, he'd be evil anyway.

 - The Friend Nobody Likes: To an extreme.
 With the exception of Goku, Bulma and Krillin, none of the Z-fighters like him, including his own son.
 The only reason they even tolerate him is because he's one of the strongest fighters on their side.
-By the time he gets his ass kicked by Android 18, the others spend time talking about how it was pretty cool to see.
+When he gets his ass kicked by Android 18, the others are less concerned and more amused by it.
 Lampshaded in Episode 38:Trunks: How are these people friends with you?!